Thank you for subscribing

 Household items you might forget to insure

-From smart watches to exercise equipment, clothing and glasses, here are some common household items you might forget to cover adequately with insurance.
+From smart watches to exercise equipment, clothing and glasses, here are some common household items you might have forgotten to cover adequately with home contents insurance.

-Whether you’re a homeowner or a renter, ensuring that you have suitable home and contents insurance coverage in place can be a good idea, especially when the cost of replacing items can quickly add up in the event of an unexpected event such as a fire, storm or burglary.
+Whether you’re a homeowner or a renter, ensuring that you have suitable home and/or contents insurance coverage can be prundent, especially when the cost of replacing items can quickly add up if you need to make a claim after an unexpected event such as a fire, storm or burglary.

 Do you have adequate contents insurance in place for these household items?

-Technology items such laptops, home office computers and tablets certainly don't come cheap.
-Whether your devices are for work, study, kids’ school use or entertainment, check that the current value of these essentials is covered on your contents insurance policy.
+Technology items such laptops, home office computers, tablets and even your mobile phone certainly don't come cheap.
+Whether your devices are for work, communication, study, kids’ school use or entertainment, check that the current value of these essentials is covered on your contents insurance policy.

 You may even wish to add portable items cover or accidental damage insurance coverage for these expensive items.